• Skip to primary navigation

 Notes

-• Make sure your bread is day old.
-If your bread is too fresh, it won’t suck up the milk/egg mixture as well.
-How to dry out bread?
-Place on a baking sheet in a 300 degree Fahrenheit oven for about 10 minutes and then proceed with the recipe.
+- Make sure you use day old bread.
+If your bread is too fresh, it won’t absorb the milk/egg mixture as well.
+If using fresh bread, though, you can easily dry it out.
+To do so, preheat the oven to 300 degrees Fahrenheit.
+Then place the bread cubes on a baking sheet and bake them for about 10 minutes.
+You can then proceed with the recipe.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.